rusheel/shoutout/README.md

-# ArtfulNarration API
+# ShoutOut

-ArtfulNarration is a social reading platform where writers can share their stories, fan-fiction, poems and life experiences.
+ShoutOut is real-time social app that allows you to connect with everyone.

 The ArtfulNarration API allows writers to post their stories to ArtfulNarration and read others stories.